librestack/librecast/INSTALL.md

 `DESTDIR=/tmp make install`

-## Using libsodium
+## Hashing with BLAKE3 instead of libsodium (BLAKE2B)

-It is possible to use libsodium (BLAKE2B) for hashing instead of the included default BLAKE3 if desired.
-BLAKE3 is faster and has similar characteristics to BLAKE2B.

-To use libsodium, build with:

-`USE_LIBSODIUM=1 make`
+By default librecast uses BLAKE2B from libsodium for hashing.
+If you want to use BLAKE3 instead, ensure you did a recursive clone to obtain the blake3 sources and build with:

+`make USE_BLAKE3=1`

-### Install libsodium on Ubuntu (optional)
+### Install libsodium on Ubuntu (unless using BLAKE3)

 `sudo apt install libsodium-dev`